 HOT AIR BALLOON FLIGHT

-Yes, a hot air balloon flight in Cappadocia is as dreamy as those photos you've seen on Pinterest.
+Yes, a hot air balloon flight in Cappadocia is as dreamy as those photos you’ve seen on Pinterest.
 There are dozens of companies to choose from, but my favorite is Turkiye Balloons.
-The experience of floating over Cappadocia's landscapes at sunrise is absolutely epic.
-Note that the balloon flights are completely dependent on the weather, so it's good to have a back up morning option in case flights are cancelled.
+The experience of floating over Cappadocia’s landscapes at sunrise is absolutely epic.
+Note that the balloon flights are completely weather dependent.
 The balloon company informs guests the afternoon prior to takeoff if there is a cancellation due to weather.
-Note that while the balloon experience is amazing, the photo opportunities aren't particularly good.
-The baskets are packed with people, and it's tough to shoot and get a good angle.
+Note that while the balloon experience is amazing, the photo opportunities aren’t particularly good.
+The baskets are packed with people making it tough to shoot and get a good angle.
 I suggest enjoying the flight for the experience, and then spend a few mornings chasing balloons on the ground at sunrise.
 The best photos with balloons will be from the ground at Sunrise Point, Sword Valley or a hotel rooftop.
-(PRICES VARY BY COMPANY)

 PASABAGI

-If Fred Flintstone lived in Cappadocia, Pasabagi is the place he'd call home.
-The dreamy moonscape is located between Goreme and Avanos, and boasts some of the region's prettiest fairy chimneys.
-Pasabagi gets crowded, and it's almost impossible to get a photo without gobs of tourists midday.
+If Fred Flintstone lived in Cappadocia, Pasabagi is the place he’d call home.
+The dreamy moonscape is located between Goreme and Avanos, and boasts some of the region’s prettiest fairy chimneys.
+Pasabagi gets very crowded.
+It’s almost impossible to get a photo without gobs of tourists midday.
 Best to arrive very early in morning, or just before sunset.
 Admission is free for visitors that arrive before 9 AM.
-(ADMISSION 20 TL)

 LOVE VALLEY | ROSE VALLEY | SWORD VALLEY

-Cappadocia is home to several enchanting valleys that can be reached by car, but for deeper exploration, you'll need an ATV or sturdy walking shoes.
+Cappadocia is home to several enchanting valleys reachable by car.
+For deeper exploration, you’ll need an ATV or sturdy walking shoes.
 The valleys are riddled with abandoned cave dwellings, towering rock formations, ruins and passageways.
-(ADMISSION: FREE)

 UCHISAR CASTLE